fieldtrip/website/faq/stats/behavior_cosinefit.md

     - /faq/behavior_cosinefit/
 ---

-# How can I test whether a behavioral measure is phasic?

 Some experimental hypotheses address the question: *Is my measure-of-interest systematically modulated by the phase of an underlying process?*

 For instance, you may wish to quantify the effect of the phase of a band-limited neuronal oscillation on behavioral accuracy or reaction time.
 Alternatively, you may wish to quantify the effect of pre-stimulus phase on the amplitude of a stimulus-evoked transient in the neuronal signal.
 One way to evaluate this is to fit a sine/cosine function to the dependent variable, which (according to the hypothesis) modulates as a function of phase.
 Subsequently, you test the probability of observing the outcome of this fit (typically expressed as the amplitude, or modulation depth) under some null hypothesis.